Runalyze/docs/faq.rst

 Will there be a synchronisation with other platforms?
 *****************************************************
 Some day, probably.
 Our first concern is providing an API to work with `tapiriik <https://tapiriik.com/>`_.
 Still, there are months of work waiting for us until this is realizable.
+With every new release we are getting closer to this feature.

 ----

 When will RUNALYZE support timezones?
 *************************************
 We can't announce any dates but we have this in mind.
+We're already working on it and will add it probably in version 2.5.

 ----

 When will RUNALYZE recognize double activities?
 ***********************************************
-We can't announce any dates but we have this in mind.
+We will support this starting from version 2.4

 ----